 Masur Auditorium, NIH Clinical Center (Bldg 10)

 Come join your colleagues, DDIR Michael Gottesman and NIH Director Francis Collins at these top-notch lectures, even if you think they are outside of your area of interest.
-The next next WALS is October 1, the Annual Florence Mahoney Lecture with Eric Schadt, Mt.
-Sinai Hospital.
-The 2014–2015 schedule is posted at http://wals.od.nih.gov.
+The next next WALS is October 8: the Annual George Khoury Lecture by Paul Bieniasz of The Rockefeller University.
+The 2014–2015 WALS schedule is posted at http://wals.od.nih.gov.